KinectToVR/k2vr-docs/src/pages/en/app/steamvr-driver-codes.md

 **You're done! 🎉 Your Amethyst SteamVR driver should be working now.**

+### I did all of the above, but I keep on getting -10!

+If you're still encountering issues, you are likely using ALVR.
+When you use ALVR, by default it hides every other add-on from SteamVR.
+To fix that, you need to go to "Installation", then click "Register ALVR driver".
+Then finally click "Restart SteamVR" in the bottom-left.

 ### How to fix other errors (1, 12, 10, e.t.c.)
 First, you should try restarting your PC, restarts are always a good first step.